 TUM Convergence Center offers unique platform for collaboration

-Joerg Eberhart emphasized the importance of collaboration between science and industry to shape the efficient and sustainable aviation of the future.
+Joerg Eberhart emphasized the importance of collaboration between science and industry to shape the efficient and of the future.
 The TUM Convergence Center is intended to provide a platform where students, scientists, business partners, and citizens can jointly develop innovative projects.
 This collaboration is supported by the Bavarian State Ministry of Science and the Arts, underscoring the importance and potential of the location.

 Vision for the future

-The project represents a vision for the future of aviation, focusing on sustainability and efficiency.
+The project represents a vision for the future of aviation, focusing on and efficiency.
 The Lufthansa Group, TUM, and Munich Airport aim to leverage innovative synergies to develop groundbreaking and environmentally friendly solutions.
 This strategic alliance aims to transform Munich into a leading innovation hub for aviation technologies.

 The Lufthansa Group is one of the world’s leading aviation companies and relies on innovation to meet the challenges of the future.
 With a strong focus on sustainability, it is driving progress in aviation.
 The Technical University of Munich is known for its excellent research and trains the next generation of scientific talent.